knpuniversity/symfony/knpu/ep3-doctrine/db-config.md

 But, the information is not hardcoded here - these are references to parameters that are defined in `parameters.yml`.
-Update the `database_name` to `aqua_note` and on my super-secure local machine, the database password is `root` with no password.
+Update the `database_name` to `aqua_note` and on my super-secure local machine, the database user is `root` with no password.

 ***SEEALSO
 Find out more about these parameters in our [Symfony Fundamentals Series](http://knpuniversity.com/screencast/symfony-fundamentals/config-parameters).